 That served as a reminder for me to publish this Asian tofu salad recipe!

-Why This Asian Tofu Salad Is SO Good For You!
+Why Tofu Is Good For You

 However, tofu is an excellent source of protein, iron, calcium, magnesium, copper, zinc and contains all eight essential amino acids.
 So it's ideal to substitute for meat if you're vegan.

-Plus, tofu is a rare source of omega-3 for vegans.
+Tofu is a rare source of omega-3 for vegans.
 So you’re getting all these essential nutrients when you’re tucking into this Asian tofu salad.
 Without having to eat fish, eggs or dairy.

 And, I’d like to dispel that, contrary to popular belief, tofu isn’t tasteless or boring!
 It’s extremely versatile and easy absorbs flavours, hence the reason why I’ve used a marinade here.